SubhanRaj/Programming/C++/Lab_Work/readme.md

 3. WAP to show the concept of friend function.
 4. WAP to show the concept ot virtual function.
 5. WAP to illustrate an abstract class.
-6. WAO ti illustrate function overloading.
+6. WAP to illustrate function overloading.
 7. WAp to illustrate
    a.
 Function Overloading
    b.
 Operator Overloading